Get Started

 Source: Quest Diagnostics

 If you compare this chart to the first chart from LabCorp, you can see how the “normal” ranges differ.
-These two charts come from two of the most respected testing labs in the country, and yet they have differences.
+These two charts come from two of the most respected testing labs in the country, yet they differ.

 Once we determine what your unique optimal level is, we can tailor treatments that will get you in that zone, so you can perform at your personal best, regardless of your age.

-It could be more important to your doctor to know your free testosterone level than only your total testosterone.
+It could be more important for your doctor to know your free testosterone level than your total testosterone.
 Sometimes, men could be suffering from “low testosterone” even if their levels of “total testosterone” appear in the normal range.

 If your standard blood test for total testosterone shows up as normal and yet you are exhibiting symptoms of low testosterone, getting your free testosterone level can shed light on why you may be experiencing signs of testosterone deficiency.
-In many ways, free testosterone levels are a better predictor of testosterone deficiency symptoms than your total testosterone levels.
+In many ways, free testosterone levels better predict testosterone deficiency symptoms than your total testosterone levels.

-Testing free testosterone is also important in patients that may be suffering from metabolic conditions such as diabetes or obesity, which can artificially lower total testosterone levels.
+Testing free testosterone is also important in patients who may be suffering from metabolic conditions such as diabetes or obesity, which can artificially lower total testosterone levels.

-Your free or bioavailable testosterone interactions and influences the use and production of other critical hormones, which in turn, can impact your total testosterone level.
+Your free or bioavailable testosterone interactions influence the use and production of other critical hormones, which, in turn, can impact your total testosterone level.

 Free Testosterone Levels and Estradiol – Traditionally, testosterone and estrogen have been considered to be male and female sex hormones, respectively.
 However, estradiol, which is the main form of estrogen, can also play a critical role in male sexual function.